 aximanager object and use the

-To access the board from Simulink, create a Simulink model and include AXI Manager Read and AXI Manager Write in it.
+To access the board from Simulink, create a Simulink model and include AXI Manager Write and AXI Manager Read in it.
 Configure the blocks to read and write memory-mapped locations on the board.
 For more information, see Use Simulink to Access FPGA Locations.

-additional IPs that use the same JTAG connection.
-Such IPs include FPGA data
+IPs that use the same JTAG connection.
+Such IPs include Intel® SignalTap II or Xilinx®

-applications can use the JTAG cable at a time.
-Release the
+the JTAG cable at a time.
+You must release the

 The most common conflicting use of the JTAG cable is to reprogram the FPGA.
-Stop any FPGA data capture or AXI manager JTAG connection before you can use the cable to program the FPGA.
+You must stop any FPGA data capture or AXI manager JTAG connection before you can use the cable to program the FPGA.

 The maximum data rate between host computer and FPGA is limited by the JTAG clock frequency.
 For Intel boards, the JTAG clock frequency is 12 MHz or 24 MHz.
 For Xilinx boards, the JTAG clock frequency is 33 MHz or 66 MHz.
 The JTAG frequency depends on the type of cable and the maximum clock frequency supported by the FPGA board.